kobise/888assigment/README.md

 * Port 8081 - for [server-app]
 * Port 6479 - for redis

+To run all the project:

 ```sh
 docker-compose up
 ```
-This will create & run the 3 images.
+(This command will create & run the 3 images)

    [client-app]: <http://localhost:8080/>